Dana Kayonu

-Dana Kayonu is a 2016 Indian Kannada romantic comedy film directed and written by Yogaraj Bhat.
+Dana Kayonu is a 2016 Indian Kannada romantic comedy film written and directed by Yogaraj Bhat.
 The film stars Duniya Vijay and Priyamani.
 The film's music is scored by V. Harikrishna and the cinematography is by Sugnan.
-The film was released on 7 October 2016 clashing with Prakash Raj's directorial Idolle Ramayana which also featured Priyamani in the lead role.
+The film was released on 7 October 2016 clashing with Prakash Raj's directorial Idolle Ramayana, which also featured Priyamani in the lead role.